Treatments and drugsBy Mayo Clinic Staff

 Treatments for or approaches to managing an incompetent cervix might include:

 - Progesterone supplementation.
 If you have a history of premature birth, your health care provider might suggest weekly shots of a form of the hormone progesterone called hydroxyprogesterone caproate (Makena) during your second trimester.
-However, further research is needed to determine how progesterone might specifically help women who have cervical insufficiency.
-Progesterone also isn't recommended for women pregnant with more than one baby.
+However, further research is needed to determine the best use of progesterone in cervical insufficiency.
+Currently, progesterone treatments don't seem to be helpful for pregnancy with twins or more.

 - Serial ultrasounds.
-If you have a history of early premature birth, your health care provider might begin carefully monitoring the length of your cervix by giving you ultrasounds every two weeks from week 15 through weeks 24 to 26 of pregnancy.
+If you have a history of early premature birth, or you have had cervical damage in previous deliveries or operations, your health care provider might begin carefully monitoring the length of your cervix by giving you ultrasounds every two weeks from week 15 through week 24 of pregnancy.
 If your cervix begins to open or becomes shorter than a certain length, your health care provider might recommend cervical cerclage.